• Skip to main content

 Subscribe: Apple Podcasts | RSS

 Recording yourself is one of the best ways to improve your abilities.
 We often have quite a different idea in our head of what our playing sounds like compared to the scathing honesty of a recording.
-If you record yourself and hear things that you want to improve then you have already learnt something and gained invaluable objectivity.
+If you record yourself and hear things that you want to improve then you have already learned something and gained invaluable objectivity.

 Here is an approach that I recommend to my students:

 My philosophy as a teacher is to teach my students to teach themselves.
 Teachers are great when they inspire and guide, however, if a teacher does not have a final goal of enabling the student to progress on their own then the student will take a long time to begin trusting their own skills and intellect.
+Recording yourself is one way to teach yourself.

 I also participated in the Guitoberfest and can only agree with Bruce on the value of the course.
 It was a great experience.
 So much so, as a matter of fact, that I’ve signed up for annual membership now.